 Switch between whole layers of Control Channels.
-There are four DSP Control Channel Fader Layers (audio), four DMX Fader layers, and two GEQ Fader Layers.
+There are four DSP Control Channel Fader Layers and two GEQ (Graphic EQ) Fader Layers.

 Assignable Channel Strip (ACS)

 Used to control nearly all parameters on the active channel.
 Press a Control Channel SEL button to 'focus' the ACS.